netw0rm/atlaskit/README.md

 Using TypeScript is optional, leaving the decision to be made on a per-component basis.

-You can encounter TS errors "no module X" when you add dependency to one of your components.
-In this case make sure that all the packages your changes depend on have TypeScript definition files.
+In case of "no module X" errors when importing other Atlaskit packages, they might be missing types.
+Make sure that `package.json` of imported packages contains "types" section pointing to a TS file (i.e. "src/index.d.ts").
+In most cases it's enough to describe the main React component with its Props, which is the public API for most Atlaskit packages.

 * To get started, use the `yarn run create-ts my-component-name` command.
 * A single version of TypeScript is used in the repo, however each component has its own `tsconfig.json` for configuration.